Welcome to Stanford's Precalculus Resource Portal!

 - The ALEKS software, developed by the publisher McGraw-Hill, is an in-depth, time-intensive survey of most precalculus topics you will encounter at Stanford.
 It is recommended for students who feel that they need extensive extra practice across a wide range of precalculus topics, or who need to learn precalculus topics from scratch.
 There is a fee to access this resource, which is paid to the publisher.

 - The Stanford Mini-Courses are much shorter and typically would only serve as a review of certain important ideas in a subject.
 They are recommended for students to need to remind themselves of only a few concepts within a given topic, and are free to access.
-Materials for the Stanford Mini-Course on Trigonometry is already available, and a Mini-Course on Exponentials and Logarithms will be available in 2015.
+Currently only a Stanford Mini-Course on Trigonometry is available, but please feel free to contact us to suggest topics that are of interest to you.

 You can begin working through this material immediately starting in mid-August, or else wait until the beginning of the quarter.
 We recognize that it can be difficult to stay motivated, so we will be offering drop-in tutoring hours during the first few weeks of the Fall quarter.
 If there is interest, we will also offer online tutoring from the end of August until the middle of the Fall quarter.
 More information on how to access these resources can be found on our Tutoring page.